 Six of these men were from various Battalions of the Cheshire Regiment, though none from the 1st Battalion

 On 16th August 2006 Des Browne, the Defence Secretary, announced that all 306 had been granted posthumous pardons and subsequently a Memorial was erected in the National Memorial Arboretum to the memory of these men.

 One of the Cheshire Regiment’s executed men, L/Cpl Moon, is buried in this Cemetery.

 Grave: III.
 A. 213 Executed: 21st November 1916 Age: 20

-Personal: William was the fourth (of four) child of Alfred and Mary (née Thompson) Moon and was born at 7 Weaver’s Street, Chester in 1896.
-His older siblings were Albert, Martha and Elizabeth (1901 Census RG 13/3372).
+Personal: William was the fourth child (of four) of Alfred and Mary (née Thompson) Moon and was born at 7 Weaver’s Street, Chester, in 1896.
+His older siblings were Albert Edward, Martha and Elizabeth (1901 Census RG 13/3372).

-The ‘Register of Soldier’s Effects‘ records that he was executed by order of a Field General Court Martial and and amount of £3 15s 8d [£3.79] was returned to his father, Alfred. at 106 Alfred Street, Chester.
-(This is equivalent to about £250 today – 2020).
+The ‘Register of Soldier’s Effects‘ records that he was executed by order of a Field General Court Martial and and amount of £3 15s 8d [£3.79] was returned to his father, Alfred, at 106 Alfred Street, Chester.
+(This is equivalent to about £340 today – 2023).

 Military Service: William’s Medal Index Card shows he entered France on 28th September 1915.

 The 11th Battalion landed in France two days earlier as part of 75th Brigade in the 25th Division and their first action was in defence of the German attack on Vimy Ridge in May 1916.
 The Battalion was one of the first into action on the first day of the Battle of the Somme, attacking Thiepval from the direction of Authuille.

 William was one of the members of ‘A’ Company, 11th Battalion.
 In December 1915, during another battle, an artillery shell landed near him and he was hospitalised at least twice.